 - Review your beneficiaries.
 Keep up to date on information about designated recipients of proceeds from your life insurance policies and retirement accounts.

 - Update or prepare your will.
 A will outlines how your possessions will be distributed.

 - Make sure your assets are titled.
 How your assets are titled determines to whom interest in the property is disbursed.

 - Designate durable powers of attorney for health care.
 Trusted and competent family members or friends make health-care decisions on your behalf.

 - Consider a revocable living trust.
 This is especially vital if your estate is large and complex.

 - Protect your estate documents.
 Make sure someone you trust knows the location of—and has access to—these important documents.

 If you feel like you’re just going through the motions with your finances, consider feeding your brain with a personal finance podcast or book.
 SELCO also has financial advisors available for free consultations—not just about investing but on a wide range of personal finance topics.
 They are a great resource for education or advice.

 Ever thought about how much you spend every day?
 You’re right, you probably don’t want to know.
 Try committing to an occasional “no-spend” challenge and see if it suits you.
 Pack a lunch all week for work, pause the online shopping, and play board games with your family at night.
 If this method really takes hold, it could be the nexus of a frugal financial habit.

 Now that you have some financial resolutions to mull over, it’s time to follow through with your goals.
-Identify exactly what you want to accomplish in 2020, keep it realistic, and hit the ground running.
-Onward toward more financial freedom in the new year and decade!
+Identify exactly what you want to accomplish in the new year, keep it realistic, and hit the ground running.
+Onward toward more financial freedom in the new year and beyond!